MarufZak/study-logs/nodejs-design-patterns/README.md

   ```

   - Answer
-    Rejected promise with reason “error”, and the error is propagated to the event loop, because it’s not catched across the chain.
-There is a little catch, you can see that there is callback given to `then()`, but that callback is for fulfilled promise, not rejected.
-We can handle the rejected promise by giving second callback to any promises in the chain.
-By doing this, unhandled Promise rejection is not propagated to the event loop.
+    Fulfilled promise, error is not propagated to the event loop, because it’s caught by the second argument of then.
+Unless we do this, error is propagated to the event loop.

 - Question 5